 LED lights emit less heat and UV while allowing you to view a larger spectrum of colours and see more details in your art.
 This option can sometimes be more expensive, but LED bulbs rarely burn out and therefore don’t need to be replaced as often.

 Let’s shed some more light on the situation…

 Be careful of what you read on the internet if you are concerned about conserving artwork, there can be a lot of contradicting information out there.
 Accredited organizations that make the care and conservation of artwork their business are usually the best sources for indisputable information.

-For more detailed information on protecting your artwork against agents of deterioration, visit The Canadian Conservation Institute run down here.
+For more detailed information on protecting your sensitive artwork (ie. watercolours or antique paintings) against agents of deterioration, visit The Canadian Conservation Institute run down here.